-Parents will be notified when their child has accumulated three detentions and a mandatory conference will be scheduled with the parent(s) and the principal.
-After three detentions have been accumulated, the student will be placed on a behavior contract.
+Parents of middle school students will be notified when their child has accumulated three detentions and a mandatory conference will be scheduled with the parent(s) and the principal.
+After three detentions have been accumulated, the student may be placed on a behavior contract.
 Once the student has been placed on a contract, the behavior of the student will be monitored and evaluated regarding continued enrollment at SJNRCS.